Cell Therapy for Lichen Sclerosus

 Dr Francesco Casabona is the first doctor to pioneer this treatment for lichen sclerosus and is the undisputed World Leader.
 Dr Casabona is the only doctor who treats patients from all over the world and has been working with cell therapies since the 1990′s.
 The technique used is well known to plastic surgeons in breast reconstruction work.

 This organization does not reply to emails about this treatment.
 You need to ask questions of the doctors who are listed on this site.

 If you have had the treatment and have any concerns about the outcomes, please contact the doctor who treated you and ask for your concerns to be addressed.

-It is the policy of this non-profit to support the work of dedicated centres for stem cell research or doctors who are working in a multi-disiplinary clinic, or team, who have a very strong background of experience working with stem cells.
+It is the policy of this non-profit to support the work of dedicated centres for stem cell research or doctors who are working in a multidisciplinary clinic, or with a team.
+No information is given about sole or lone practitioners.

-Evidence is now emerging that suggests you do not have to ‘know’ anything about LS to use stem cells to treat it.
-However, a really strong background of treating conditions with stem cells is a more desirable choice to make in a doctor, than one who has only taken training in how to do the procedure for LS and who will have a limited background in stem cell work and who may be mishandling the stem cells in conditions that are not suitable.
-It is not about how many patients have been treated its about being treated by someone who knows and understand how stem cells work best to treat each individual patient.
+Evidence is now emerging that suggests you do not have to ‘know’ anything about LS to use adipose cells to treat it.
+However, a really strong background of treating conditions with cells is a more desirable choice to make in a doctor, than one who has only taken training in how to do the procedure for LS and who will have a limited background in adipose cell work and who may be mishandling the cells in conditions that are not suitable.
+It is not about how many patients have been treated, or about how many cells are used by various doctors.
+It is about being treated by someone who knows and understand how the procedure works best to treat each individual patient for their own needs.
 There is no ‘one size fits all’ treatment, even with steroids, to suit every individual person.

 Please do not contact this organization to try to make an appointment with Dr Casabona as all appointments are dealt with by contacting him.